Greater Manchester NH: Always Innovative

 When a NY firm then offered $7 million, locals turned down the quick profit in order to retain ownership of the mills.
 They consequently sold buildings piecemeal to diversified industries.

 One was a tannery.
 And here’s a strange factoid.
-In 1957, Amoskeag Mills suffered the only outbreak of inhalation anthrax in the USA.
+In 1957, Amoskeag Millyard suffered the only outbreak of inhalation anthrax in the USA.
 The poison was believed to have traveled to the US in goat hides from Greece.
 Several people died.
 The whole building was demolished.

 A Brand New Life

-By the 1990’s, the area had deteriorated once again.
+By the 1990s, the area had deteriorated once again.
 Enter Dean Kamen, developer of the Segway, and FIRST Robotics Competition, who felt strongly about the legacy of the mills.
-So, he purchased them, and refurbished many.
+So, he purchased them and refurbished many.

 Still on the cutting edge of innovation, Kamen’s company creates prosthetics and robotic wheelchairs for the military.
 The firm is working, like many businesses and University outposts in the Millyard, on the next best thing.
 The Millyard Museum is currently tough to find, with no signage.
 Enter 200 Bedford St. and you’ll find it on the second floor.
-Open Tues-Sun 10-4, $9 adults, $5 kids.

 VISIT: John Stark’s Gravesite in Stark Park

+Revolutionary hero, General John Stark (1752-1822), coined the phrase that lives on as the New Hampshire motto: “Live Free or Die.”
 Written as a dinner toast, the phrase continued – “Death is not the worst of evils.”
-The beautiful gravesite and statue sits in renovated Stark Park, about a mile from the Millyard.
+The beautiful gravesite and statue sit in renovated Stark Park, about a mile from the Millyard.

 Credit Union Safe Found in NH Barn